The qualitative research field introduces moderators to a myriad of topics – which is what I love most about this job.

 - No judgment zone for the moderator – a Caucasian woman myself, I recently moderated groups of African American and Hispanic respondents, exploring subtle ethnic differences in women’s attitudes towards their skin.
 Before getting too deep in the conversation, I asked for their patience as they ‘taught’ me about their cultures, and apologized in advance for any missteps I might make.
 The women clearly appreciated this transparency, understood I had the best of intentions, and ultimately provided rich insight into their heritage and cultures in relation to skin.

 - Guarding the rabbit hole – once rapport is established, we’ve found that some respondents are so grateful to be heard in a judgment-free zone by people with shared experiences, that they go into more detail than is necessary (or more than we have time for).
-To avoid respondents taking the group down the proverbial rabbit hole, we let the group know during the intro that we do not need to hear every detail of their experiences.
+To avoid respondents taking the group down the proverbial rabbit hole when discussing personal topics in market research, we let the group know during the intro that we do not need to hear every detail of their experiences.
 This assures participants that they are not required to recount what may have been upsetting or traumatic experiences, and also sets up the moderator for greater control – i.e. allowing them to gently redirect the conversation if someone goes on too long, or to carefully probe further if they think it would be useful to learn more.

 - Easing into it – again, clients may be anxious for the discussion to ‘get to the point,’ but I find the conversation will ultimately go deeper if it begins on a less personal level.
 If you eventually want to talk about sex, start discussing their relationships in general.
 If the topic is elimination habits, begin with questions about respondents’ overall morning routine.

-- Breaking the tension – use your observational awareness skills to note when/whether participants need a break.
+- Breaking the tension – use your observational awareness skills to note when/whether participants need a break when discussing personal topics in market research.
 They may get quiet, wring their hands, avoid eye contact, fidget in their seat, etc. In this case, allow a pause to smoke, use the restroom, stretch their legs, grab a snack, and return to the discussion.
 Laughter also helps break the tension – when appropriate, inserting humor into a tense conversation can do wonders to help the group recover from an awkward moment.

 - Extra empathy – a professional approach is essential, but so is a personal touch.
 Consider employing a quiet pause to show respect for an especially intimate revelation, a warm smile with eye contact, a pat on the shoulder as you move around the room, and of course a box of Kleenex on the table.
 I’ve teared-up during some of this work, and am not shy about reaching for a tissue myself.